ordina-jworks/NodeSimpleServer/README.md

 The separate node processes do not directly share memory but can communicate via IPC messaging.

 Web content is served from the `www` folder.
 All file types are supported.
 Images have an extra caching header set to ease strain on the HTTPWorkers.
 Services or Endpoints can easily be added.
-The `EndPointManager` singleton can be retrieved an be used to add new Endpoints to the application.
+The `EndpointManager` singleton can be retrieved an be used to add new Endpoints to the application.
-It is possible to change endpoints at runtime, any change made to the registered endpoints is reflected immediately and will be used for all following HTTP Requests.
+Endpoints should be placed in the `src/web/endpoints/impl` folder.
+They will be auto discovered and instantiated at runtime.
+In the constructor of your Endpoind implementation you should perform a call to the `mapEntryPoints` method which is required to be implemented!
+EndpointDefinitions can (but should not) be altered at runtime.
+Each next request will take into account the changes made.

 **Multiple workers: IPC**
 -------------------------